ShauryaChawan/Home-Town/README.md

    2. ✅ Add functionality to "Send a Message".
 4. ✅  editPostPage.
    1. ✅ Add `Edit` feature to a post.
+   2. Change the logic, Iif the images are not to be change.
-   2. ✅ Add `Delete` feature to a post
+   3. ✅ Add `Delete` feature to a post
 5. ⚠️ newPostPage:
    1. ✅ Basic Form Validation.
    2. ✅  Make changes in the Data Base shcema